Specialized Wound Care

-Some wounds require specialized and aggressive medical treatment, while other wounds may heal on their own with a bandage and a little patience.
-The more serious wounds, commonly called non-healing wounds, are caused by a wide variety of medical conditions, including:
+Some wounds require specialized and aggressive medical treatment, while others heal on their own with a bandage and a little patience.
+The more serious wounds, commonly called non-healing wounds, are caused by a wide variety of conditions, including:

 - Pressure ulcers (often caused by arthritis)

 - Traumatic injuries

 Whether it be through our outpatient treatment center or inpatient care, the Summerlin Hospital Medical Center Hyperbaric and Wound Care Program offers a complete range of services, including:

 - Wound debridement

 Our program provides the latest wound care treatments, as well as the experienced care of a team of physicians and nurses who specialize in wound care management.
 In addition, the Hyperbaric and Wound Care Program offers care in a quiet, suburban setting, far from the noise and congestion of central Las Vegas.